cyclingProfessor/EV3Sensors.ARC/README.md

 ---

-Suggestion for Lejos and ev3dev use: Why not create an AndroidSensor class on the EV3, with an internal running Thread reading the Socket.
-It is unusual in that you can send it a "connect" message, or indeed a "send" message to send text to Android.
-It should "parse" text from the Android device and have several getters allowing you to monitor available (new) data of different types (QR, NFC, Face, Text, etc.,)
+To make this work on your LeJOS robot, create an AndroidSensor class on the EV3, with an internal running Thread reading the Socket.

+It should "parse" text received from the Android device and have several getters allowing you to monitor available (new) data of different types (QR, NFC, Face, Text, etc.,)

-I propose have an "String getQR()"" etc., and a "void markQRread" etc., then you can easily use the data from the Android device in the "takeControl" methods of your behaviours, since each take control method can get any pending QR code, check if it its relevant and only mark it read in its "action" method.
+For example have a "String getQR()" and a "void markQRread".
+Then you can easily use the data from the Android device in the "takeControl" methods of your behaviours, by calling getQR().
+Check if the QR is relevant and only mark it read in the "action" method.

+Your LeJOS code can also send messages to the Android APP.
+There is commented out code in the Android App expecting a "connect" message.
+Any text sent to Android can be displayed, or acted on.

-Of course you can miss QR codes if another is read before you have processed the previous one.
-If this is likely then you will need to code some sort of buffer in the AndroidSensor class.
+Of course you can miss QR codes if another is seen before you have processed the previous one.